This disease presents as an inflammation of the skin, which can take different forms and have other causes.

 Steroids are natural substances that our bodies produce to regulate growth and immune function.

-Corticosteroids have been used for more than 50 years in topical (applied to the skin) medications to treat many types of inflammatory skin conditions, including dermatitis.
+Corticosteroids have been used for more than 50 years in topical (applied to the skin) medications to treat inflammatory skin conditions, including dermatitis.

 There are several different types of topical steroids and a few different vehicles (ointments, creams, lotions, sprays) in which they are contained.